Priyanshu-CODERX/extended-reality-roadmap/README.md

     <img src="./assets/antern.png" alt="Logo" width="600px">
   </a>

-  <b align="center">The Only Resource You Will Need For Learning Extended Reality</b>
+  <h3 align="center">The Only Resource You Will Need For Learning Extended Reality</h3>
 </div>

-# Extended Reality Roadmap
+# Extended Reality Roadmap - Augmented Reality
 * Extended Reality is a vast domain of immersive and spatial computing and can get really hard to find the best resources for learning Extended Reality.
 This repository compiles the best possible resources on XR out there, this is a very detailed and comprehensive roadmap with loads of amazing resources to learn from.

 * It contains the best resources to learn Augmented Reality, Virtual Reality and Mixed Reality from scratch along with all the necessary tools such as Blender, Unity Engine, Vuforia, Spark AR, Lens Studio, AR Core and AR Foundation.